 - ASL 4 – This is an advanced course.
 It progresses from common, concrete interactions to expressing abstract ideas.
 Emphasis is on the comprehension and production of increasingly complex communication and includes descriptors, classifier use, non-manual signals, mouth morphemes and numbering systems.

 Classes typically meet on Wednesday evenings from 6:30 – 8:30 p.m. on the WPSD campus at 300 East Swissvale Avenue in Edgewood, PA.
-The fee for each class is $60.
-Session dates for our 2016-17 ASL Classes are:
+The fee is $60 per 8 week session.
+The ASL class – spring session will be March 15 to May 10.

 Registration for all classes can be completed HERE.
 If you have questions or need more information, contact Ms. Crystal Davis at email@example.com Thank you for your interest in American Sign Language and support for the Western Pennsylvania School for the Deaf.